The In-Between Phase: What Really Happens When You Stop Coloring Gray Hair

 Managing Tone and Texture During the Phase

 During the in-between phase, when gray and pigmented hair coexist along the same strand, these textural differences become more pronounced.
 Hydration is the highest-leverage variable.
-Hair that is well-moisturized reads as softer, more cohesive, and more controlled — regardless of where it is in a transition.
+Hair that is well moisturized reads as softer, more cohesive, and more controlled β regardless of where it is in the transition.

 Glossing treatments during this period serve double duty: they restore surface shine and deposit a small amount of neutral or cool tone that unifies the transition zone without adding significant coverage.
 Used occasionally rather than routinely, they help the hair look managed without prolonging the need for coloring.